 sudo systemctl start influxdb

-Check to see that the process is running by entering:
+Check to see that the service is running by entering:

 ps aux | grep -v grep | grep influxdb